Jrmyy/http-log-monitor/README.md

 The project follows this concept:

--   First, a ConfigLoader will create the different threads by reading the config file
+-   First, a ConfigLoader will create the class parameters for each thread by reading the config file
 -   A Reader that reads each line of the log file, parses the lines and creates a dictionary thanks to the data extracted from the line, and then puts the data in a queue shared with a Displayer in order to print the stats.
 The Reader also shares a queue with the AlertSystem, containing the datetime of each line of the log file
 -   A Displayer that displays the statistics each 10 seconds, by reading the queue shared with the reader and print the alert raising and recovering messages by getting the informations from a dictionary shared with the AlertSystem
 -   An AlertSystem that checks if an alert message should be raised by getting the elements from the queue shared with the Reader, and keeping only the elements that are separated from the current time by a maximum of 2 minutes.